everythingpython/everythingpython.github.io/_notes/Public/Reading/DDIA/Reading DDIA - Part 2.md

 Finally what is discussed in this section is the way to cope with said load i.e. via horizontal or  vertical scaling.
 But what is practically followed is a hybrid approach since there is no one-size-fits-all.
 Also some systems are elastic in nature - wherein the usage determines the resources allocated.

->This actually reminds me of my [M.Tech thesis paper](https://ieeexplore.ieee.org/abstract/document/7015482) - Workload Fingerprinting using Adaboost, where based on the study of 4 workloads taxing compute, memory and I/O , we tried to predict what a future workload might consume along these axes.
+>📝 This actually reminds me of my [M.Tech thesis paper](https://ieeexplore.ieee.org/abstract/document/7015482) - Workload Fingerprinting using Adaboost, where based on the study of 4 workloads taxing compute, memory and I/O , we tried to predict what a future workload might consume along these axes.

 One nice example he gives in the section (which is what the question earlier is based on) is that a system that is designed to handle 3 requests per minute where each request has a 2 GB payload looks very different from a system that is designed to handle 100000 requests per second of 1 kB per request payload - even though their payloads are identical.